Authored by: Cody Link

 In order to cut down on the number of shipments, retailers like Amazon and Boxed Wholesale, which is an online startup, try to condense as many items in a single shipment as possible.
 This may not be the best solution going forward though as UPS and FedEx are increasing their fee rates by lowering the threshold for weight charges starting this year.
 A drop from 70 pounds to just 50 pounds will force retailers to ship more individual packages in an effort to avoid be charged high delivery fees.

-The shipping industry is taking ideas and data from high speed mail processing which sends items on a high speed conveyer to scan for delivery addresses and sort them appropriately.
+The shipping industry is taking ideas and data from high-speed mail processing which sends items on a high-speed conveyor to scan for delivery addresses and sort them appropriately.
 This is where the high actuation speed of a solenoid comes into play.
-Depending on the speed at which the packages are moved you may only have 20 to 40 milliseconds to successfully divert the parcel to the necessary bin or separate conveyer system which may need to further divert parcels.
+Depending on the speed at which the packages are moved you may only have 20 to 40 milliseconds to successfully divert the parcel to the necessary bin or separate conveyor system which may need to further divert parcels.
 Our BTA line of solenoids only needs milliseconds to successfully divert a package to its appropriate location with minimal effort and zero downtime.
 Also with the silent operation and long life, with over 100 million actuations per solenoid, it is a perfect solution for sorting at high speeds.